 in the world.
 Along with our colleagues, we bring deep experience and training to solving the most complex challenges in cybersecurity.

-John D. Rome, Chairman, Chief Scientist, & Co-Founder
+John D. Rome, CEO, Chairman, & Co-Founder

 Founder, software architect, and technology inventor.
 After passing the Minnesota Bar decades ago, John sidestepped the practice of law in favor of